fewlines-education/dev-bootcamp-exercises/02_programming_fundamentals/06_your_first_program/03_number_game_with_stats/README.md

 ## Context and objectives

-A game often gives some feedbacks to the user and keeps a state in memory.
+A game often gives some feedback to the user and keeps a state in memory.
-For this Number game, it means telling the player how many attempts he made before he wins.
+For this Number game, it implies telling the player how many attempts he made before he wins.

 ## Specs

-Based on previous exercises, add a number of tries in the program.
-When the user won, display a message with the number of tries (Bonus: display a funny message when he success in one try).
+Based on previous exercise, add a number of tries in the program.
+When the user wins, display a message with the number of attemps the user went through (Bonus: display a funny message when he succeeds on his first try).